 - Xplenty: It helps to instantly and efficiently prepare data and analytics for migration.
 It’s also cost-effective, supporting us to decrease preparation time.

-Top 3 Analytics tools
+Top 3 Analytics Tools

-The top three analytics tools are:
+The top 3 analytics tools are:

 - Google Analytics: It assists us in maintaining a track of all the content that gets views and shares.
 As a result, with this data, we can optimize the top viewed blogs to attract consumers more fruitfully.

-- Knime: It permits clients to visually build data flows (or pipelines), selectively perform few or all analysis measures, and later examine the outcomes, models, applying interactive views and widgets.
+- Knime: It permits clients to visually build data flows (or pipelines), selectively perform few or all analysis measures, and later examine the outcomes, and models, applying interactive views and widgets.
 This software is built on Eclipse and written in Java.

 To know more about reporting and analytics,